srini-555/coding-interview/docs/problems/tree/Get_Sums_Of_All_Root_To_Leaf_Paths_From_Binary_Tree.md

-# Get Sums of All Root-to-leaf Paths
+# Get Sums of All Root-to-leaf Paths from Binary Tree

 ## Alias